bowdoincollege/noc-rpki/README.md

-Resource Public Key Infrastructure ([RPKI]), is a system where we publish authoritative, signed statements, called Route Origin Authorizations ([ROA]s), so that other network providers may perform route origin validation on any annoucements they receive for these prefixes.
+Resource Public Key Infrastructure ([RPKI]), is a system where we publish authoritative, signed statements, called Route Origin Authorizations ([ROA]s), so that other network providers may perform route origin validation on any announcements they receive for these prefixes.

 We use the [Hosted RPKI] service provided by our RIR, [ARIN].